Earth Runners | Vegan | $75 | Made in USA

 I’ve tested and reviewed MANY different minimalist sandals over the years, but the ones I reach for over and over are my simple Earth Runners.
 All Earth Runners sandals are vegan and handmade with one strapping style, but different sole thicknesses and color options.
 They stand out from the crowd because they look like a cute pair of sandals, but function well enough for hiking, rafting, and traveling.

-The Circadian (9 mm) and Alpha (12 mm) are both made with a cotton footbed on top of the Vibram outsole.
+The Chronos (9 mm) and Alpha (12 mm) are both made with a cotton footbed on top of the Vibram outsole.
 This makes them very secure with no chance of slipping even in wet conditions.
 The downside to it is that it’s harder to keep clean and they need to air dry.
 When mine get dirty I have to actually scrub them with a brush (like this one) to freshen them up.
 Some people also find the texture of the cotton rough on their feet, but I have never had an issue with it.

 Want to see these Earth Runners in action?
 See this video at the end of the post.